alcf-lidar/alcf-lidar.github.io/_includes/supported_alcs.md

 **Type:** `caliop`

 CALIOP is a spaceborne lidar on board of the CNES-NASA satellite CALIPSO.
-ALCF supports lidar simulation of a spaceborne lidar at 532 nm, i.e. it can produce simulated backscatter profiles from atmospheric model data.
+The ALCF supports lidar simulation of a spaceborne lidar at 532 nm, i.e. it can produce simulated backscatter profiles from atmospheric model data.
 Therefore, this lidar type can be used with `alcf simulate` and `alcf auto model`, but not with `alcf lidar` or `alcf auto lidar`.